 Draft animals: We do use draft animals on some holidays; animals which use a harness attached to a cart or sled.
 The animals we can use include horses, donkeys/mules, huskies and reindeer.

 Pack animals: These are defined as animals which carry weight on their back, excluding humans.
 Examples include the transportation of luggage or equipment to support treks.
 The animals we can use include horses, donkeys/mules and camels.

 We never condone the use of pregnant, nursing, injured animals, or animals younger than 3 years old (equids) and 4 years old (camelids), in a working capacity within tourism.

-Hotelplan Ltd. does not encourage guests to be in direct contact (for example, touching or feeding) with any draft or pack working animals.
-We acknowledge that any handling of working animals should be conducted by a trained professional.
+Hotelplan Ltd. does not encourage guests to be in direct contact (for example, touching or feeding) with any draft or pack working animals whilst they are working.
+We acknowledge that any handling of working animals should be conducted by a trained professional and any interaction with guests should only take place where professionals are present.
 This extends to reindeer and huskies.
 We recognise that the working animals on our excursions are primarily bred and trained to work and their behaviour around humans may be unpredictable.